Huxpro/huxpro.github.io/README.md

 ![](http://huangxuan.me/img/blog-sidebar.jpg)

-Seeing more information may be necessary for you to display, from V1.1, a clean, gorgeous **SideBar** is added for you, which provide more area for displaying possible modules including *Feature Tags*, *Short About Me*, *Friends* etc. You can enable *(it is default enable)* this feature by simply config:
+Seeing more information may be necessary for you to display, from V1.1, a clean, gorgeous **SideBar** is added for you, which provide more area for displaying possible modules including *Featured Tags*, *Short About Me*, *Friends* etc. You can enable *(it is default enable)* this feature by simply config:

 ```
 # Sidebar settings